Estimated reading time: 11 minutes

-In this exciting e-commerce pricing teardown, we’ve used our software to scratch our own itch or so to speak.
+In the exciting e-commerce pricing teardown part 1, we’ve used our software to scratch our own itch or so to speak.
 We’ve spent the last month analyzing the pricing records for the retailer, John Lewis and the results are incredible.

 If you’ve ever wanted to know how the big players conduct their own pricing strategy, read on to find out more.